MicrosoftDocs/well-architected/well-architected/services/compute/azure-kubernetes-service/azure-kubernetes-service.md

 > [!div class="checklist"]
 > - Review [AKS best practices](/azure/aks/best-practices) documentation.
-> - Run multiple workloads in a single AKS cluster.
 > - Reboot nodes only when updates and patches require it.
 > - Don't modify resources in the [node resource group (for example MC_)](/azure/aks/faq#why-are-two-resource-groups-created-with-aks).
 You should *only* make modifications at [cluster creation time](/azure/aks/faq#can-i-provide-my-own-name-for-the-aks-node-resource-group), or with assistance from [Azure Support](https://ms.portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade/supportPlans).
 > - Monitor your clusters using [Azure Monitor and App Insights](/azure/azure-monitor/containers/container-insights-overview) to collect metrics, logs, and diagnostics to monitor the availability and performance of the cluster and workloads running on it.
 Enable and review [Kubernetes master node logs](/azure/azure-monitor/containers/container-insights-log-query#resource-logs) and additionally, configure [scraping of Prometheus metrics](/azure/azure-monitor/containers/container-insights-prometheus-integration) with Container insights.
-> - Use the [AKS Uptime SLA](/azure/aks/uptime-sla) for production grade clusters.
-> - Store container images within Azure Container Registry and enable [geo-replication](/azure/aks/operator-best-practices-multi-region#enable-geo-replication-for-container-images) to replicate container images across leveraged AKS regions.
+> - **Cluster & Workload architecture:** Remove dependencies on public container registries.
+Store all container images within [Azure Container Registry](/azure/container-registry/container-registry-intro) and enable [geo-replication](/azure/container-registry/container-registry-geo-replication) to manage a single registry across all regions.
+Enforce this using Azure Policy.
-> - Use [Availability Zones](/azure/aks/availability-zones) to maximize resilience within an Azure region by distributing AKS agent nodes across physically separate data centers.
-> - Use a template-based deployment using Terraform, Ansible, and others only.
-Make sure that all deployments are repeatable and traceable, and stored in a source code repo.
+> - **Cluster architecture:** Use a template-based deployment using Bicep, Terraform, or others.
+Make sure that all deployments are repeatable, traceable, and stored in a source code repo.
 Can be combined with GitOps.
-> - Adopt a [multiregion strategy](/azure/aks/operator-best-practices-multi-region#plan-for-multiregion-deployment) by deploying AKS clusters deployed across different Azure regions to maximize availability and provide business continuity.

 ### Node pool design checklist